 It is the collective responsibility of those who contribute individually within an organization to ensure their daily activities fall within that sweet spot as they optimize company productivity.

 I have several examples of why I believe Productivity is a truism, something that can stand the test of time.
 Let’s start with a complicated and multi-person effort that showcases just how productive a team of people can be when they’re working together.
 Take the launching of a jet fighter off the deck of an aircraft carrier.

-The combination of people (flight deck personnel, a pilot), process (marshaling a jet into position and activating the catapult), and technology (the jet, the catapult, the aircraft carrier itself) all working together to safely launch the pilot into the air.
+The combination of people (flight deck personnel, a pilot), process (marshaling a jet into position and activating the catapult), and technology (the jet, the catapult, the aircraft carrier itself) all work together to safely launch the pilot into the air.
 The more the team collaborates, the more productive they become.
 As productivity increases, so does the likelihood that improvements to the process will occur and innovations to the various technologies will be thought of.

 The Egyptian drawing above of early agriculture shows how people (farmers), process (plowing the earth and sowing seeds), and technology (a rudimentary plow) work together to be productive.
 One might consider this image to be high-tech for the era, due to the addition of an Ox to increase productivity.

 Now let’s take the discussion of Productivity to the ultimate extreme, before Homo sapiens, back to the time of Homo erectus.
 Archaeologists have uncovered hand tools dating back over 1.7 million years.